learn-want/ETH2.0-reward/Readme.md

 | attestation reward        | int64        | Ether    |
 | sync committee reward     | int64        | Ether    |
 | proposer reward           | int64        | Ether    |
+#### Aggregated reward data on an epoch basis
+Due to the large size of the whole data on an epoch basis, which is more than 1.5 TB, we only provide one day data which is on `2022-09-17`, the proposer reward and sync committee reward are in the [raw_reward_data](data/raw_reward_data) directory.
+However, the `attestation_reward_epoch_147262_147487.parquet` file is stored on the Harvard Dataverse due to its large size.
+Please download the file and put it in the [raw_reward_data](data/raw_reward_data) directory.

 #### decentralization_metrics_data
 This directory contains the decentralization metrics data, which includes the Gini coefficient, HHI,Shannon entropy, Nakamoto coefficient for each day.
 The data is stored in the csv format, and each file includes the date and the corresponding decentralization metrics.